maxmarcon/live_select/styling.md

 ![styled elements](https://raw.githubusercontent.com/maxmarcon/live_select/main/priv/static/images/styled_elements.png)

-In `tags` mode there adds 3 additional stylable elements:
+In `tags` mode there are 3 additional stylable elements:

 7. The **tag** showing the selected options
 8. The **tags_container** that contains the tags